-As we discussed before, “neuro” relates to the nervous system.
-When we use the term “plasticity”, we’re essentially referring to changes.
-When I think of plastic, sometimes I think of a hard plastic bottle.
-But of course, that same plastic can be melted, shapeshifted, and molded into any form.
-That’s why we use plastic, because it can take any shape or hold any amount that we want, like a plastic water bottle.
-Similarly, our brains can change.
-They can be molded based on the structure, message or framework of the techniques or guidance that we’re following.
+When we think of “plasticity,” we might think of a hard plastic bottle.
+But that same plastic can be melted, shaped, and molded into any form.
+Our brains can change in a similar manner; according to neuroplasticity, our brains can be molded based on the structure, message, or framework of the techniques that we’re following.

 What Is Neuroplasticity For Tinnitus?

-Harmful neuroplasticity can also happen when there’s deprivation of sensory input.
-Think about how most people who have tinnitus have had deprivation of sensory input.
-Maybe they had prolonged or sudden loud noise exposure in their ears.
-Then, when they are potentially having difficulty hearing, or even slight changes to the auditory organ, the cochlea, this can create a perception of ringing in the auditory brain.
-When there is a lack of input, even a little lack of high pitch input into the auditory brain, that part of the auditory brain creates the tinnitus.
-As this lack of input continues, the high-pitched, soft ringing sometimes becomes loud, higher-pitched ringing, buzzing, roaring, etc. Those are examples of harmful neuroplasticity for tinnitus.
+Harmful neuroplasticity can also occur when there’s deprivation of sensory input.
+Most people who have tinnitus have experienced deprivation of sensory input at some point or another.
+Following prolonged or sudden loud noise exposure in their ears, some people perceive a ringing in their ears ultimately created by the auditory brain.
+When there is a lack of specific input—such as high pitch—that part of the auditory brain creates tinnitus in response.
+As this lack of input continues, the tinnitus might become louder or increase in pitch.

 Neuroplasticity Training For Tinnitus

-The next step of this methodology is that the negative thinking from the emotional brain has a significant effect on our nervous system, and this can put us in a state of high alert.
-Often this is subconscious.
-We’re not choosing to be on high alert, we’re not choosing to feel stressed or anxious.
-However, based on this methodology and neuroplasticity in general, it’s almost inevitable when you have a negative response and you feel threatened by the tinnitus.
-The longer you feel this way, the more it gets ingrained, and as a result your nervous system is going to continue going on higher alert.
-So that’s the last step of this methodology.
+Negative thinking from the emotional brain has a significant effect on our nervous system and can put us in a state of high alert.
+This often occurs subconsciously, as we’re not actively choosing to feel stressed or anxious.
+However, the longer you react negatively to tinnitus, the more this subconscious stress gets ingrained, and as a result your nervous system continues to stay on high alert.

 How Does Neuroplasticity Work For Tinnitus?